 This post describes how to fix the “Could not load file or assembly ‘[assemblyname]’ or one of its dependencies.
 An attempt was made to load a program with an incorrect format.” error.
-The solution described in this post shows you how to resolve the issue when you’re deploying from Visual Studio, but get an error somewhat like above when deploying to IIS or when opening your website after the deployment.
+The solution described in this post shows you how to resolve the issue when you’re deploying from Visual Studio but get an error somewhat like the above when deploying to IIS or when opening your website after the deployment.
 This applies to your local development environment.
 Problem Especially while installing a new dev…Continue reading Fixing the “Could not load file or assembly or one of its dependencies” error

 This post describes one of the more no-brainerish ways of fixing a ‘System.OutOfMemoryException’ exception being thrown in your ASP.Net MVC application using C# and Entity Framework.
 Problem While developing a web project, for example, an ASP.NET MVC web application that is using EF, sometimes when handling a lot of data or complex entities on your dev machine, you encounter this error: This of course blocks you from debugging or even running at least this part of your code locally.
 What to do?
 Reason By default,…Continue reading Exception of type ‘System.OutOfMemoryException’ was thrown.

 This post describes a few different ways of fixing the “The specified path, file name, or both are too long.
 The fully qualified file name must be less than 260 characters, and the directory name must be less than 248 characters.” error.
 One can encounter this issue when trying to package/publish a SharePoint solution, web site, or an Azure Webjob.
 Symptoms Visual Studio throws the following error when packaging a SharePoint solution to a .wsp file when deploying or publishing your web project (for example…Continue reading Fixing the error: “The specified path, file name, or both are too long.
 The fully qualified file name must be less than 260 characters, and the directory name must be less than 248 characters.”